 Explore our range of system boilers at Mr Central Heating

-Some of the main benefits of a combi boiler is that they can heat hot water when it is required, since these boiler do not store hot water.
-So you can have instant hot water when you need it.
-Another benefit is that this means that not only do these boilers not need a cold water tank in the loft, but they do not need a hot water cylinder either.
+Some of the main benefits of a combi boiler is that they can heat hot water when it is required, since these boilers do not store hot water.
+So, you can have instant hot water when you need it.
+Another benefit is that this means that not only do these boilers not need a cold-water tank in the loft, but they do not need a hot water cylinder either.
 This not only saves space, but also on cost and adds a lever of simplicity to the overall installation.
 This means it should be cheaper for your heating engineer to install ensuring that the overall boiler cost is lower than other boiler types.

 High output combi boilers are available too, meaning that the combi boiler is suitable for all types of dwellings.
 For example the Vaillant ecoTEC Plus 938 can deliver up to 20 litres of hot water per minute without the need for a separate hot water cylinder or loft water tank, making this boiler a great choice for a family home.

 Explore our range of combi boilers at Mr Central Heating

 Another phrase you might hear when you're looking at a new boiler is the phrase 'condensing boiler'.
 This isn't a completely different boiler type, such as regular, system or combi boiler, but instead a mechanism that a boiler uses for better energy efficiency.
 So, if you're wondering if you need to buy a combi boiler or a condensing boiler, the chances are, when it comes to modern boilers you're probably talking about the same thing.
 This means that a brand new conventional, system or combi boiler that uses gas or oil for fuel will likely be a condensing boiler too.